Arielace3/AutomationPDFFormFillUp/README.md

 This is a replication of an automation project I completed for a Global Investment Bank.
 <sub> Note: Due to company policy, I cannot provide the original program and PDF template. </sub>

-Task: Given a excel spradsheet of any amount of data rows, automate the fill up of a template PDF form by a click of a button.
+Task: Given a excel spreadsheet of any amount of data rows, automate the fill up of a template PDF form by a click of a button.

 Features:
 •	Portable